RyouVC/perfconv/doc/chu/c2s.13.spec.md

 AHX notes are AIR-Hold notes with a green ground bar (hybrid air/ground hold note).
 They appear as a green bar on the ground with air sensor activation required.

+They are used as independent AIR notes that do not require any other base notes to depend on.
+They can be used to create patterns that require the player to hover their hand in the air sensor region while also hitting other notes, like hold/slide notes that end with an AIR wave.

 **AIR-ACTION Implementation:**

 AIR-ACTION notes are movement-triggered purple bars in the air sensor region.
 They require hand movement within the air sensor region rather than just hovering. **AIR-ACTION notes are implemented using ALD+NON:**